Over-Nite Sensation: Music and lyrics

 Much of the album's lyrics deal with sex.
 For example, "Dinah-Moe Humm" describes a woman who wagers that the narrator can't give her an orgasm and is ultimately aroused by watching him have sex with her sister.

-On other topics, "I'm the Slime" criticizes television, and the playful and musically adventurous "Montana" describes moving to Montana to grow dental floss.
+On other topics, "I'm the Slime" criticizes television, and the playful and absurd "Montana" describes moving to Montana to grow dental floss.

 The music of Over-Nite Sensation draws from rock, jazz and pop music.
 "Zomby Woof" has been described as a "heavy metal hybrid of Louis Jordan and Fats Waller".

 Artwork

 The cover was done by Dave McMacken as somewhat in the vein of Salvador Dalí's surreal imagery depicting a two-headed man sitting on a waterbed in a Holiday Inn hotel room surrounded by various objects like a Mothers backstage pass and a television set showing Zappa's face with slime oozing out of it.
-The entire painting is depicted in a frame showing many sexual acts.